AndironMods/MissionImpossibleTLD/README.md

 A: By default, no - but you can enable it in your Mod Settings!

 **Q: Do quests get harder as I progress?**
-A: The mod scales based on game difficulty, not your progress.
+A: The mod scales based on quest difficulty, not your progress.
 Higher difficulties = harder quests + better rewards.

 **Q: Can I turn off specific quest types?**
 A: Yes!
 Disable daily, weekly, or monthly quests individually in Mod settings.